kit-clj/kit-clj.github.io/resources/md/html_templating.md

 ## Templating Options

-Luminus comes with the [Hiccup](https://github.com/weavejester/hiccup) dependency.
-If you're familiar with Hiccup then you can start using it out of the box.

-Hiccup uses standard Clojure data structures to represent its templates.
-On top of that, Hiccup provides a rich API of helper functions for generating common HTML elements.

-Luminus also packages [Selmer](https://github.com/yogthos/Selmer) for more traditional style templating using plain text files as templates.
+Kit supports [Selmer](https://github.com/yogthos/Selmer) both as a library, and in the HTML module for traditional style templating using plain text files as templates.

-You can choose to use either templating engine or combine them.
 Alternatively, you can choose to use a different templating engine altogether.
 A couple of popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).

 ## HTML Templating Using Selmer

 Selmer is a templating language similar to Django and Rails templates.
 If you're familiar with Django or similar templating languages you should feel right at home.

 ### Creating Templates